2021 Cadillac CT4 Trim Levels with Comparisons & Configurations.

 The front seats on the Sport can be adjusted in terms of their cushion length, and they have power-adjustable side bolsters.
 The leather-wrapped steering wheel on this model has paddle shifters mounted on its back side in a perfect location.

-Compare the 2021 Cadillac CT4 Sport vs V-Series.
+Compare the Sport vs V-Series Trims.
 What is the difference?

 In the V-Series, the performance Brembo brakes can do a good job of providing a precise response.
 It's up to the buyer whether the calipers are blue or red.
 These can be seen through the wheels, and either color would be a bold choice.
 The V-Series also has Magnetic Ride Control and performance suspension.
 Magnetic Ride Control is a system in which information is gathered a thousand times each second; the car uses that data to make adjustments and keep the ride smooth and controlled.
 Further enhancing control are a traction management system and a mechanical limited-slip rear differential.